bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/stator (generators).md

 ### Introduction

 The sator is a stationary part that contains the armature winding.
-In an [[synchronous generators|AC generator]] the sator is where the [[electromotive force|EMF]] comes from
+In an [[synchronous generators|AC generator]] the sator is where the [[electromotive force|EMF]] comes from.

 ![[Pasted image 20220204131349.png]]

 ### Winding